Wastewater Collection System

 Stoppages are caused by a variety of factors: debris; fat, oil and grease (FOGs); tree roots; and paper products.
 These factors intermingle within the pipelines and start sticking together to create a mass that can eventually become the full diameter of the pipe and causes it to clog.
 The City works very hard to keep this from happening as part of the Collection System Maintenance Program.

-As you can see from the graph, the City does a pretty good job in keeping the number of stoppages low and under our target of 20 or less per year.
+As you can see from the graph, the City does a pretty good job in keeping the number of stoppages low and under our target of 1.4 per 100 miles of pipe or less per year.

 To help prevent stoppages the City uses "jet trucks" (see picture) to provide maintenance cleaning of the sanitary sewer system.
 Two manholes are opened on either end of the pipe segment to be cleaned.
 On the downstream end the jet nozzle is lowered into the bottom of the manhole.
 It is connected to the truck by a long, high pressure hose.
 The water pressure is turned on and the jet nozzle is propelled up the line, against the flow of water, until it reaches the upstream manhole.
 Then the nozzle is brought slowly backward while spraying a jet of water onto the interior walls of the pipe.
 This water knocks down debris, grease, some roots and cleans the inside of the pipe smooth again.
 The cleaned pipe is now free flowing and at full capacity once again.
 Most pipes are cleaned once every three years.
 Some pipes are cleaned as often as every three months.